bredele/store-mirror/Readme.md

 #### nodejs

- In server slide, `origin` is mandatoru and is socket.io itself:
+ In server slide, `origin` is mandatory and is socket.io itself:

 ```js
 var mirror = require('store-mirror');